 Mediterranean Lentil Salad

-Mediterranean Lentil Salad is an easy-to-make cold lentil salad that makes a perfect vegetarian side or main.
-It’s chock full of cucumbers, onion, tomatoes, artichoke hearts and kalamata olives all tossed in a light Italian vinaigrette.
+Mediterranean Lentil Salad is a great high plant protein vegetarian salad that makes a perfect side or main dish.
+This crowd-pleasing cold lentil salad is made with lentils, cucumbers, onion, tomatoes, artichoke hearts and kalamata olives all tossed in a homemade vinaigrette.

 I love everything about this cold lentil salad.
 It’s delicious, healthy and super quick and easy to make!

 This cold lentil salad recipe is a quick and easy one to make.
 I start off by cooking the lentils, then while the lentils are cooking, I’ll whisk together the ingredients for the dressing.
 Then all that’s left to do is slice and chop a few vegetables and toss it all together.